-The subjects comprise an end terraced two storey villa situated one and a half miles north of Dundee City centre in an established residential location.
+The subjects comprise a detached one and a half storey extended villa situated in an established mixed residential location two and a half miles north west of Dundee City Centre.
 Adequate public transport, shopping, social and educational facilities are available within easy reach.